 - Human capital and labour practices

-- Employee safety, health and wellness programs
+- Employee safety, health

-- Understanding of supply chain
+- Understanding of the supply chain

-Analysing the governance procedures and policies to ensure that the interests of shareholders are aligned with management.
+Analysing the governance procedures and policies to ensure that the interests of shareholders are aligned with company management.

 - Corporate behaviour

 - Bribery and corruption

 Investment Stewardship is the responsible oversight and management of investments.
 It is an important component of Funds SA’s approach to responsible investment and focuses on Funds SA’s responsibility to take actions that protect and create long-term value.
 Funds SA does this through various means including proxy voting, engagements, and class actions.

 Proxy voting is exercising voting rights at company meetings to formally express approval (or disapproval) on relevant matters such as remuneration, director elections, and corporate activity.